scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`press` specifically for the elderly with emphasis on those who are most vulnerable.
-The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the state who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up (POD) :cite:`pod`.
+The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the State of California who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up (POD) :cite:`pod`.